Function

 Discussion 🔗

-Encode the Unicode scalar value cp into the encoding form dst_attr and write the resulting code units to dst.
+This function encodes the Unicode scalar value cp into the encoding form dst_attr and writes the resulting code units to dst.
 The code unit capacity of dst is specified by dst_len.
 The implementation will write the number of code units needed to encode cp to dst_len on output.

 If the capacity of dst is insufficient, then UNI_NO_SPACE is returned.